m-lab/website/_posts/blog/2019-12-13-platform-transition-ndt-dataset-tables-views.md

 ## Current impact of tcpinfo transition on queries

-Having the transition to the new `ndt-server` completed is an accomplishment that our team is celebrating.
+The transition to the new `ndt-server` completed is an accomplishment that our team is celebrating.
 However, we still have a little more work to do.
 If you've tried to query `ndt.web100`, `ndt.recommended`, `ndt.downloads`, or `ndt.uploads` recently, you may have noticed a decrease in test volume through November, with no results after November 20.

 To see the impact of this transition in test counts, we can run a query to count the number of tests in each table per day over the timeline of the platform transition, roughly 2019-07-01 through 2019-11-20: